 Learning to Draw: Printing and Painting in Early Modern China

 Co-Editor (with Prof. Ju-Hyung Rhi, Seoul National University), A Companion to Korean Art History.
-London and New York: Wiley-Blackwell. (under contract, forthcoming)
+London and New York: Wiley-Blackwell. (forthcoming 2018)

 Keeping It Real!: Korean Artists in the Age of Multi-Media Representation.
 Seoul: Workroom, 2012.

 Art by the Book: Painting Manuals and the Leisure Life in Late Ming China.
 Seattle & London: University of Washington Press, 2012.

 “The Artist was Present: Documentation, Reconstruction, and Interpretation in Chinese Performance Art,” Third Text 30, 1-2 (2016): 100–116 [Refereed]